dzimine/writing/drafts/Stormless2.md

 Now I am ready to add an [Active Campaign](https://exchange.stackstorm.org/#activecampaign) lambda function.
-Same routine as in [Episode One][ep-one]: start with finding a new action in a pack with `sls stackstorm info --pack activecampaign` (hint: the action you're looking is `contact_add`).
-Inspect the action with `sls stackstorm info --action activecampaign.contact_add`:
+Same routine as in [Episode One][ep-one]: start with finding a new action in a pack with `sls stackstorm info --pack activecampaign` (hint: the action you're looking is `contact_sync` which adds and updates a contact).
+Inspect the action with `sls stackstorm info --action activecampaign.contact_sync`:

 ```
-sls stackstorm info --action activecampaign.contact_add
+$ sls stackstorm info --action activecampaign.contact_sync

-activecampaign.contact_add ....
-Add new contact.
+activecampaign.contact_sync ...
+Sync a contact.
 Parameters
-  api_action [string]  ........ contact_add
+  api_action [string]  ........ contact_sync
   api_key [string]  ...........
 Your API key
   api_output [string]  ........ xml, json, or serialize (default is XML)
   email [string] (required) ...
 Email of the new contact.
 Example: 'test@example.com'